simple-crypto/verime/README.md

 * python3.8-venv

 ## Installation
-The Verime tools is written in python3 and can should be used as a python3 module.
+The Verime tools is written in python3 and should be used as a python3 module.
 The following commands allow to install the Verime tool:
 ```
 python3 -m build